CTK-WARRIOR/something-random-on-discord/README.md

 ### SOMETHING RANDOM

-Below are the things that thing package offer you.
+Below are the things that this package offers you.

   - GET RANDOM ADVICE
   - GET RANDOM NEKO IMAGE